hutengdai/Information-theoretic-Characterization-of-Subregular-Hierarchy/README.md

 # Information-theoretic-Characterization-of-Subregular-Hierarchy
-This is the repository for the project of Information-theoretic Characterization of Subregular Hierarchy [[Manuscript](http://hutengdai.com/files/daifutrell2020.pdf)].
+This is the repository for the project of Information-theoretic Characterization of Subregular Hierarchy (Dai & Futrell 2020) [[Manuscript](http://hutengdai.com/files/daifutrell2020.pdf)].

 Prerequisites: Python 3, PyTorch, IPython.